Contents:

 Connect your Territory node at the point in your configuration where you would like the assignment to happen.
 Any time a record enters this node, LeanData will reference your Territory Segment and assign the record to the Owner or via the Round Robin Pool specified in your CSV for that Segment.

-Re-open your Territory Node and click Advanced Settings near the bottom to configure any next actions you may wish to take, and also to account for any fallback scenarios.
+Click Advanced Settings near the bottom to configure any next actions you may wish to take, and also to account for any fallback scenarios.

 - Record Already Assigned to Active Pool Member: By default, LeanData reassigns the records entering the Round Robin to available Pool Members.
 To retain ownership of an incoming record already owned by a Pool Member, change the edge target from <Disabled> to a destination.